kushaangowda/feedback_portal/README.md

 ## Prompt

 Build an API endpoint that integrates an LLM (either GPT or an open-source model from Hugging Face).
 We’re looking for exciting solutions to real-world problems.
-(Track 2)
+(Track 2 of Mercor Hackathon)

 ## Features